nimze/Birth-Days-Of-Akan/README.md

 ##Birth Days Of Akan
-This project is a landing page.
-It enables an Akan person to enter their birth day, month, year and century to find out their Akan name.
+-This project is a landing page.
+It enables an Akan person to enter their birth day, month, year and gender to find out their Akan name.

 ##Author
 Naima Abdi